-Please note that in the case of a false alarm, if a student's negligence has triggered an evacuation, they may be liable for the Fire Brigade call out fee of \$1800.
+Please note that in the case of a false alarm, if a student's negligence has triggered an evacuation, they may be be charged the call-out fee set by Fire and Rescue NSW).

 LOCKDOWN

 On hearing the lockdown alert tone-a rapid BEEP, BEEP, BEEP, BEEP, BEEP and warning message-be aware that there is an emergency situation within the College that requires students to seek a safe, and preferably secured, refuge and not evacuate the building.